 Finally the man had enough.
 He went over and asked the two men what was going on.
 The man down in the hole wiped the sweat from his face and said, “We’re a three-man crew.
 The fellow who plants the trees couldn’t make it today!”

 An interesting story, to say the least.
 Maybe it is not so far-fetched.
 You and I are so caught up in our daily routines.
-We forget who or what is supposed to go into those holes.
-Life can become quite meaningless without putting something of value into it.
+We forget who or what is supposed to go into the holes in our lives.
+Life can become quite meaningless without putting something of value into the holes in our lives.

 Jesus says this to you and to me today as well: “Drop your nets, leave what you are doing and follow me.”
 Put something of value and meaning in the holes of your life.”

-Almost 40 years ago, Suzy Yehl Marta, a friend of mine, heard the Lord calling her: “Drop your nets, leave what you are doing and follow me.”
+Forty years ago, Suzy Yehl Marta, a friend of mine, heard the Lord calling her: “Drop your nets, leave what you are doing and follow me.”
 She was in her mid-thirties, a divorced mother of 3 children in grammar school, and working 3 jobs to survive.
-When she was able to get it down to one job, she and I got together and started Rainbows,a support program for children in single parent homes.
-Over 3 million children have now attended the 26-week Rainbow program offered around the world.
+When she was able to get it down to one job, she and I got together and started Rainbows, a support program for children in single parent homes.
+Over 4 million children have now attended the 16-week Rainbowsprogram offered around the world.
 Suzy died January 13, 2013 of pancreatic cancer.
-What a wonderful family of millions of children she helped to get to heaven where she can enjoy them for all eternity!
+What a wonderful family of millions of children she helped to get to heaven where she can now enjoy them for all eternity!

 What if you are retired?
 Is Jesus talking to you?
 You may well say: “My family, my friends and my neighbors need me.
 I’ve got aches and pains and a very limited income.
-I really took a financial beating in the Great Recession.
-You’re not talking to me!”
+COVID-19 took its toll on me.
+Jesus, you’re not talking to me!”
 But who then is Jesus talking to?

 One day at a family gathering at a doctor’s house I was introduced to the doctor’s father, who also was a doctor.
-He was a 65-year old internist from New York who had retired from his practice.
+He was a 70-year old internist who had retired from his practice.
 I asked him how he was spending his retirement – golf, family, travel?
-“No,” he said, “Now that I am retired, I go to a clinic for AIDS patients and spend 8 to 10 hours a day there.”
+“No,” he said, “Now that I am retired, I can go to a clinic for Hospice patients and volunteer for 8 to 10 hours a day.”

 There is a story about a 6-year old boy named Johnny who returned home from his first day of school.
 In class the teacher asked all the children to bring copies of their birth certificates to school the next day so that their records would be accurate.
 But “certificate” was too big a word for Johnny to handle, though he knew what the teacher was talking about.